C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 Assignment of Interest: Transfer of interest in the property.

 Assignment of Policy: Transfer of beneficial rights under policy.
+Marine

-times during a voyage.
-Assignee makes claim on policy in own name
+voyage.
+Assignee makes claim on policy in own name with the same rights

-with the same rights as original assignor.
+as original assignor.

 Proximate Cause: Immediate and effective cause of loss.
-Not necessarily
+Not

-cause is an insured peril.
+proximate cause is an insured peril.
 Scott v.
-Shepherd (1771), squib case,
+Shepherd (1771), squib

-definition of proximate cause.
+case, definition of proximate cause.
 Also, Pawsey v.
 Scottish Union and

 National (1907).